Learning a Language

 Floss loves parcels!
 So, when the box (that fits through the letterbox – great plan) arrived, there was no doubt that we would be opening it.
 She was really excited to find a book and wanted to read it together straight away.

 The way the books work is so clever.
 One Third Stories calls it The Clockwork MethodologyTM – I call it GENIUS!
 You begin the story in English and then gradually French words are introduced in context.
+You can choose your language from French, German, Italian and Spanish.
 Gradually, more words are introduced in French, then phrases and whole sentences in French as the book progresses.
-Spanish, Italian and German are also available.
 Such a clever idea.

 There’s a glossary at the back, but even at 2.5 years old Floss picked up the contextual clues with the help of the illustrations to know the meaning of many of the French words in English.
 Such a clever concept.